 Warkworth Lilac Festival

 This unique month-long festival brings together gardeners and flower enthusiasts from many parts of the country.
-Held in the rural town of Warkworth, in Ontario, this is an event that will leave you feeling good for the rest of the year.
-Warkworth is a quiet and serene town located just ninety minutes east of Toronto.
+Held in the rural town of Warkworth, this event will leave you feeling good for the rest of the year.
+Warkworth is a quiet, serene town just ninety minutes east of Toronto.

 Franktown Lilac Festival